xnajasho/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person in the current list to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd friend in the current list to be `Betsy Crower` and clears all existing tags.
-*  `edit 2 avatar/6 tele/ desc/` Edits the avatar of the 2nd person to be the 6th default avatar, and clears their telegram handle and description
+*  `edit 2 avatar/6 tele/ desc/` Edits the avatar of the 2nd friend to be the 6th default avatar, and clears their telegram handle and description
-*  `edit 4 b/1992-01-10 avatar/10 tele/newTelehandle desc/xyz` Edits the 4th person in the list and updates his/her birthday to `1992-01-10`, avatar to `10`, telegram handle to `newTelehandle` and description to `xyz`
+*  `edit 4 b/1992-01-10 avatar/10 tele/newTelehandle desc/xyz` Edits the 4th friend in the list and updates his/her birthday to `1992-01-10`, avatar to `10`, telegram handle to `newTelehandle` and description to `xyz`

-### Locating persons by name: `find`
+### Locating friend by name: `find`

-Finds persons whose names contain any of the given keywords.
+Find friends whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`